TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Skin reactions

-Severe skin reactions such as Toxic Epidermal Necrolysis (Lyell’s Syndrome) and Stevens-Johnson Syndrome, some with fatal outcome, have been reported (see section 4.8).
-In case of such an event, with a suspected relationship to Truxima, treatment should be permanently discontinued.
+Severe skin reactions such as Toxic Epidermal Necrolysis (Lyell’s syndrome) and Stevens-Johnson syndrome, some with fatal outcome, have been reported (see section 4.8).
+In case of such an event, with a suspected relationship to rituximab, treatment should be permanently discontinued.

-Rheumatoid arthritis, granulomatosis with polyangiitis and microscopic polyangiitis
+Rheumatoid arthritis, granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA), and pemphigus vulgaris

 Methotrexate (MTX) naïve populations with rheumatoid arthritis

-The use of Truxima is not recommended in MTX-naïve patients since a favourable benefit risk relationship has not been established.
+The use of rituximab is not recommended in MTX-naïve patients since a favourable benefit risk relationship has not been established.

-Medicinal products for the treatment of hypersensitivity reactions, e.g. epinephrine (adrenaline), antihistamines and glucocorticoids, should be available for immediate use in the event of an allergic reaction during administration of Truxima.
+Medicinal products for the treatment of hypersensitivity reactions, e.g. epinephrine (adrenaline), antihistamines and glucocorticoids, should be available for immediate use in the event of an allergic reaction during administration of rituximab.

 Cardiac disorders